skylord-at-hub/spawners/README.md

 # Spawners #
-This MOD for Minetest let the player craft mob Spawner blocks.
-Mobs are spawning randomly in a short intervals.
+This MOD for Minetest let the player craft mob and ore Spawner blocks.
+Mobs/Ores are spawning randomly in a short intervals.

 Easy to implement new mob mods just look in to config.lua.